IDAES/idaes-pse/docs/reference_guides/core/util/model_serializer.rst

 same structure.
 Scalar components have one entry in ``"data"`` with an index of ``"None"``.
-Only components derived from Pyomo's ``_BlockData`` have a ``"__pyomo_components__"`` field, and components appearing there are keyed by thier name.
+Only components derived from Pyomo's ``_BlockData`` have a ``"__pyomo_components__"`` field, and components appearing there are keyed by their name.
 The data structure duplicates the hierarchical structure of the Pyomo model.

 Suffixes store extra attributes for Pyomo components that are not stored on the